Program Category: PhD Programs

 Special Admissions Requirements:

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades from each post-secondary school attended, a statement of academic purpose, and three letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades from each post-secondary school attended, a statement of academic purpose, three letters of evaluation from academic sources, and a writing sample.
+The writing sample would normally be a research paper on which the applicant is an author, such as a chapter from an undergraduate or master's thesis or other research.

 All students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).